mrpaulandrewltd/Microsoft-Data-Integration-Pipeline-Training/README.md

  3. [Advanced Design & Delivery - 1 Day](./Content/03.%20Advanced%20Design%20%26%20Delivery%20-%201%20Day/03.%20Agenda.md)
  4. [Advanced Design & Delivery (A Deep Dive) - 2 Day](./Content/04.%20Advanced%20Design%20%26%20Delivery%20(A%20Deep%20Dive)%20-%202%20Day/04.%20Agenda.md)
  5. [Zero to Level 401 - 3 Day](./Content/05.%20Zero%20to%20Level%20401%20-%203%20Day/05.%20Agenda.md)
 ___

+## Prerequisites

+If participating in any of these training workshop there will be labs to work through and demo code to optionally participate in.
+These labs will focus on the development of Azure data platform resources, it is therefore recommended that you bring the following ready to use.
+There will be little spare time for initial setup work.

+* Most importantly, access to a Microsoft Azure Tenant including a usable Azure Subscription.
+  * A free trial account is sufficient, but please have this setup prior to the event to avoid delays.
+  * This should include the ability to provision resources in an Azure Resource Group with owner level access.
+* A developer laptop with power and some form of WiFi connectivity (sorry if obvious).
+* Suggested software to be installed on your laptop to make the learning experience run smoothly:
+  * A modern web browser, Microsoft Edge or similar as preferred.
+  * A suitable IDE, VSCode or Visual Studio including Azure development extensions.
+  * Database tools, SQL Server Management Studio or Azure Data Studio.
+  * GitHub desktop or similar for repository interaction.
+  * Azure Storage Explorer.
+  * A PDF file viewer.
+* Play the Azure Icon Game, it will help.
+See blog post for context: [https://mrpaulandrew.com/2017/12/15/the-azure-icon-game](https://mrpaulandrew.com/2017/12/15/the-azure-icon-game)

+For software downloads, please complete these tasks prior to the event to avoid internet bandwidth contention for other attendees.

+_Many thanks_

+___

 ## Speaker Biography